projecttacoma/fqm-testify/README.md

 #### Importing a Patient Bundle

-Test cases can be imported by clicking the "Import" button in the left panel, which will open a file dropzone which accepts JSON files of FHIR Patient Bundles and `.zip` files composed of FHIR Patient Bundles.
+Test cases can be imported by clicking the "Import" button in the left panel, which will open a file dropzone that accepts JSON files of FHIR Patient Bundles and `.zip` files composed of FHIR Patient Bundles.
 Patient Bundles may contain additional FHIR resources.
 These FHIR resources are also loaded into the app and will belong to the patient contained in the Patient Bundle.

 #### Creating Non-Patient Test Resources